 A graph legend is automatically created when you plot data.
-For 2D and some 3D graph templates, Origin creates a default legend that combines (A)
+For most 2D and some 3D graph templates, the default legend combines (A)

-The notation used for legend texts is controlled by the Translation mode of %(1), %(2) list in the Legends/Titles tab of the Plot Details dialog box (Format: Page Properties...).
-Custom formatting of the notation(s) is supported.
+- You control which dataset metadata are used in constructing the default legend text by setting the the Translation mode of %(1), %(2) list in the Legends/Titles tab of the Plot Details dialog box (Format: Page...).

 Adding and Updating the Default Legend

-The table below lists tasks associated with adding, updating and reconstructing the default legend, and where to find controls for each.
+The table below lists tasks associated with adding or updating the graph legend, and where to find editing controls for each legend type.

-- Updating will preserve any previous customizations, including size and position adjustments and legend symbol and text customizations.
+- Updating a legend will preserve any customizations that you might have made to the existing legend, including size and position adjustments and legend symbol and text customizations.

-- The graph template stores a Legend Update Mode setting that determines how the legend is refreshed when adding or removing data plots from the graph.
-For more information, see Legend Update Mode.
+In addition, the graph template stores a Legend Update Mode setting that determines how the legend is refreshed when adding or removing data plots from the graph.
+See Controlling Legend Update, below.